overtone/emacs-live/README.md

 A set of goodies to get you hacking Clojure like a pro.

 * Clojure Mode (with fancy (λ [a] (+ a 5)) and ƒ(+ % 5) prettifications)
-* Slime (for communicating with swank servers)
+* nREPL.el (for communicating with nREPL servers)
-* Auto completion (configured to work with slime for inline auto completion of documentation)
+* Auto completion (configured to work with nREPL for inline auto completion of documentation)
 * Tailor-made colour theme
 * Fancy highlighting of sexps on eval